pytools4dart/pytools4dart/docs/user_guides/02_core.md

 ```

 Each `module` of core is a tree of objects corresponding to DART xml configuration file.
-Most of the available nodes can be found within the label table, that can be extracted with:
+Most of the available nodes and attributes are available in [DART parameters](../DART_parameters.md) or as a dataframe within python:

 ```python
 ptd.utils.get_labels()